geekboxzone/mmallow_docs_source.android.com/src/index.md

 screens, such as tablets.
 Android 2.3.3 adds enhanced Near-Field Communications support to the Android APIs.
 For more information, visit the [Compatibility](compatibility/index.html) page.

-### Source Code Available for Android 2.3 ###

-The source code for the Android 2.3 platform and software stack has been released!
-This release allows OEMs to begin preparing Android 2.3 for installation on new and existing devices, and allows hobbyists, enthusiasts, and researchers to develop custom builds.
-For information on how to obtain the software, visit our [Getting the Source](source/downloading.html) page.

 </div>